-Chairman : Mr. PALMER United States of America
+Chairman : Mr. PAIMER United States of America

 Members : Mr. MARCHAL France

 Mr. ARAS Turkey

 Alternates : Mr. BARCO United States of America

-Mr. DE NICOLAY France
+ng karawan di Salama di Kabupatèn Kabupatèn Kabupatèn Kabupatèn Kabupatèn Kabupatèn Kabupatèn Kabupatèn Kabupat Kabupatèn Kabupatèn Kabu Mr. de NICOLAY France

-Mr. TEPEDELIN
+Mr. TEPELELEN Turkey ta"

-Secretariat : Mr. De AZCARATE Principal Secretary
+Mr. de AZCARATE Principal Sec retary

-Also Present : H.E.
-ABDEL MONEM MOSTAFA BEY Egypt
+Also present : H.E.
+ABDEL MONEM MOSTAFA Bey Egypt

 H.E.
-AHMED BEY DAOUK Lebanon
+FAWZI Pasha MULKI Hashemite Kingdom of Jordan

 H.E.
-FAWZI PASHA MULKI Hashemite Jordan Kingdom
+AHMED Bey DACUK Lebanon

 H.E.
 ADNAN el ATASSI Syria

-COMMISSION'S DETAILED EXPLANATIONS OF ITS COMPREHENSIVE PROPOSALS The CHAIRMAN made the following statement:
+COMMISSION'S DETAILED EXPLANATIONS OF ITS COMPREHENSIVE PROPOSALS

+The CHAIRMAN made the following statement:

-"We are glad to meet again and to have the opportunity of giving you certain explanations regarding the Commission's comprehensive proposals.
+- " We are glad to meet you again and to have the opportunity of giving you certain explanations regarding the Commission's comprehensive proposals. - 1.
+Point One of the Commission's proposals reads as follows:

-1. Point One of the Commission's proposals reads as follows:"That an agreement be reached concerning war damages arising out of the hostilities of 1948, such an agreement to include, in the Commission's opinion, mutual cancellation of such claims, by the Governments of Egypt, Jordan, Lebanon and Syria and the Government of Israel;
+'That an agreement be reached concerning war damages arising out of the hostilities of 1948, such an agreement to include, in the Commission's opinion, mutual cancellation of such claims, by the Governments of Egypt, Jordan, Lebanon and Syria and the Government of Israel;'

 The Commission has given careful consideration to the principles of international law bearing upon war damage claims.
-An effort to determine such claims between the parties engaged in the Palestine hostilities of 1948 on the basis of violations of rules of international law would, in the commission's opinion, lead to no practical result.
+An effort to determine such claims between the parties engaged in the Palestine hostilities of 1948 on the basis of violations of rules of international law would, in the Commission's opinion, lead to no practical result.
 Charges by one side that the other has committed acts contrary to the law of war are generally countered by the defence that the alleged violations took place as the natural result of the hostilities.
 Such charges in the present instance would lead the negotiations along a path further removed from a peaceful settlement.
-Likewise, if either side were to present war damage claims based upon the contention that the other must accept the responsibility for the outbreak of the hostilities, and has therefore a duty to compensate debate would ensue which would again postpone and possible jeopardize the solution of the Palestine problem.
+Likewise, if either side were to present war damage claims based upon the contention that the other must accept the responsibility for the outbreak of the hostilities, and has therefore a duty to compensate the claimant State for losses borne by itself and its nationals, a political debate would ensue which would again postpone and possibly jeopardize the solution of the Palestine problem.

-The Conciliation commission believes that the best interests of peace and the United Nations would be served by a forward-looking approach whereby both parties should endeavour to solve each of the various concrete problems which are still outstanding.
-At this point any attempt to go back to the origin of the conflict in order to determine the responsibility or the outbreak of the hostilities would be, in the Commission's opinion, a step backwards.
+The Conciliation Commission believes that the best interests of peace and the United Nations would be served by a forward-looking approach whereby both parties should endeavour to solve each of the various concrete problems which are still outstanding.
+At this point any attempt to go back to the origin of the conflict in order to determine the responsibility for the outbreak of the hostilities would be, in the Commission's opinion, a step backwards.

 While throughout history there have been precedents for the exaction of reparations following armed conflict between States, there have been other instances where, in the interest of lasting peace, claims for war damages have been mutually waived by those States legally entitled to assert such claims for damages borne by them or their nationals.
-The commission considers that in the present instance a mutual waiver of war damage claims would be consonant with the general principles and purposes of the United Nations.
+The Commission considers that in the present instance a mutual waiver of war damage claims would be consonant with the general principles and purposes of the United Nations.
 Therefore, in the light of the desire expressed by both sides to facilitate a pacific settlement, the Conciliation Commission urges the parties to agree to a mutual cancellation of their claims for damages arising out of the hostilities of 1948.
-The Commission is confident that and would contribute to the return of peace in Palestine.
+The Commission is confident that such an agreement would facilitate a solution of the outstanding differences and would contribute to the return of peace in Palestine.